This post may contain affiliate links. Please read our disclosure policy.

 If you have been around CLF for a minute, then it will not come as a shock to you that I am extremely picky about my chocolate mousses.
 In fact, it got so bad that I actually stopped ordering them in restaurants because they never live up to my expectations.

 This Black Forest Mousse lives up to all my expectations.
 That is why you come here, yes?
 For the best?
-No weak chocolate desserts here!
+Only the best chocolate dessert recipes here!

 This Black Forest Mousse is rich and deeply chocolate.
 So smooth and light that it melts in your mouth and, before you know it, you are dipping your spoon back in for another bite.
 This decadent dessert is also easier than you think!
 I know, I know, it looks complicated.
 I’ll walk you through some of the most common pit-falls so that before you know it, you are whipping up black forest mousse for a casual Tuesday night dinner.